Shruti-Kumbhare/rootCauseAgent/README.md

-# Scheduler Failure Monitor — Prototype (Phase 2 in your phased plan)
+# Scheduler Failure Monitor — Prototype

 A 3-node LangGraph pipeline that analyzes failed Cloud Scheduler jobs and produces a root-cause report.